Work in Progress - Manhattan Offices

 A central corridor divides the seventh floor into eight collaborative studios.
 Fluorescent uplights mounted above the ductwork in the corridors elevate the ceiling and draw the effect of daylight into the interior.
 At night, the lighting transitions to halogen accents in the corridors and studios, creating an intimate environment for the frequent all-night recording sessions spent by participating musicians.

 We are equally honored that Red Bull received the GE Edison Lighting Award of Merit.

-We are very grateful to have received the Architecture + Workspace award and celebrate with all the great guests at Architizer's gala last week in New York.
+We are grateful for having received the Architecture + Workspace Jury Award and celebrating with the great guests at Architizer's gala last week in New York.

 Jeffrey and Liam will discuss ways architects engage the design of pipes, atmospheres, and environments on the architectural spectrum from buildings to digital environments.
 The event takes place Wednesday May 6 at 6p

 Apr 16, 2014